You lose — or gain — Medicaid or SCHIP Eligibility. What are your options?

 - Eligibility for premium assistance under Medicaid or a State Children's Health Insurance Program (SCHIP).
 If you and/or your dependent become eligible for financial assistance from Medicaid or SCHIP, you may enroll yourself and/or your dependent in a group health plan available through MIT, provided that your request is made no later than 60 days after the date that Medicaid or the State Children's Health Insurance Program determines that you and/or your dependent are eligible for such financial assistance.
 If you and/or dependent are currently enrolled in an MIT group health plan, you have the option of terminating your and/or your dependent's enrollment in the MIT group health plan and enrolling in Medicaid or SCHIP.
 Once you terminate your enrollment in the MIT group health plan, your child/children's enrollment will be terminated as well.

-Failure to notify the MIT Benefits Office of your loss of eligibility for coverage or eligibility for premium assistance under Medicaid or SCHIP within 60 days will prevent you from enrolling in an MIT health plan and/or making any changes to your coverage elections described above until MIT's next Open Enrollment period.
+Failure to notify MIT Benefits of your loss of eligibility for coverage or eligibility for premium assistance under Medicaid or SCHIP within 60 days will prevent you from enrolling in an MIT health plan and/or making any changes to your coverage elections described above until MIT's next Open Enrollment period.